data-apis/scipy-2023-presentation/paper.rst

    The Python array API standard (https://data-apis.org/array-api/) specifies standardized application programming interfaces (APIs) and behavior for array and tensor objects and operations as commonly found in libraries such as NumPy, PyTorch, TensorFlow, Dask, and CuPy.
+(TODO: citations)

    The establishment and subsequent adoption of the standard aims to reduce ecosystem fragmentation and facilitate array library interoperability in user code and among array-consuming libraries, such as scikit-learn and SciPy.
+(TODO: citations)

    A key benefit of array interoperability for downstream consumers of the standard is device agnosticism, whereby previously CPU-bound implementations